jpass23/Ichiban/README.md

 This app also includes the functionality to add the servers for the day and each table can be assigned a server.
 The "Servers" pop-up window will then keep track of how many tables each server has had that particular day as well as how many customers in total they have interacted with.

 ## Design Structure
-This was the first larger scale project I did in Swift so since I had limited knowledge, I didn't try to conform to any particular design pattern.
+This was the first larger scale project I did in Swift so since I had limited knowledge, I didn't try to conform to any particular design pattern (such as MVVM) other than following object oriented programming.